mateofiorotto/mateofiorotto/README.md

 🖥️ Fullstack Web Developer and Designer.
 <br>
 <br>
-💼 Currently working at the municipality of Gualeguaychú, Argentina, in web development with PHP and contributing design ideas for the municipal website.
+💼 Currently working at the Municipality of Gualeguaychú, Argentina, in the web development area using pure PHP and JS, where I perform maintenance tasks and contribute design ideas for the municipal website.
 <br>
 <br>
-🌱 Next steps: Learn MERN and Laravel in the degree.
-Self-taught Spring Boot, Spring Security, and microservices.
+🌱 Next steps: Learn Spring Security, Functional Programming in Java, Angular, Testing with JUnit and Mockito, and Microservices with Spring Cloud.
 <br>
 <br>
 🎓 Studying "Web Programming and Design" at Escuela Da Vinci.